-The structure and organization of cellular nuclear material, or chromatin, is critical in ensuring that cells activate relevant genes correctly and sort chromosomes properly during cell division.
-Malfunctions in these processes can result in miscarriage, birth defects, genetic diseases and cancer formation and proliferation.
-Researchers in the division use advanced laboratory and imaging techniques to understand the multiple complex molecular systems that govern chromatin structure as well as DNA transcription, RNA processing and translation and other controls of gene expression.
+Cells must accurately regulate gene expression and maintain the integrity of their genome.
+Malfunctions in these processes can result in genetic diseases and cancer formation.
+Researchers in the division seek to understand the multiple complex molecular systems that govern chromatin structure as well as DNA transcription, RNA processing and translation, and other controls of gene expression.

-Studying the evolution of viruses enables researchers to understand how these organisms evade our immune system and develop resistance to existing therapies.
-These investigations provide a deeper understanding of human immunity while revealing novel means for protecting the body from viruses like HIV, influenza, and other lentiviruses.
-Researchers in the division use a wide variety of laboratory tools and techniques as well as mathematical and animal models to study the interactions between viruses and their host cells both now and throughout evolutionary history.
+Studying the evolution of viruses, bacteria and the immune system enables researchers to understand how these infectious agents evade immune response and develop resistance to existing therapies.
+Investigators also examine the symbiotic relationships among cell communities and how these affect human health.
+These investigations provide a deeper understanding of human immunity while revealing novel means for protecting the body from viruses like HIV and influenza.